cyclic-software/www/content/posts/considerations-for-serverless-active-active-routing.md

---
+---
-Name: Considerations for Serverless Active-Active: Routing
+Name: 'Considerations for Serverless Active-Active: Routing'
-Slug: considerations-for-serverless-active-active-routing
+Slug: 'considerations-for-serverless-active-active-routing'
-Summary:
+Summary: ''
---
+---

 _(Part 1 of a series)_

 Building active-active in multiple regions can be expensive and complex.
 Serverless-native applications can make it simpler to serve users globally and enable more effective recoveries with less effort.